 - the irrevocable life insurance trust

-In addition, there also is the specialized asset protection trust, which is discussed in detail in a separate article.
+In addition, there also is the specialized asset protection trust,.

 Grantor trusts provide simplicity, flexibility